Skip to content

 After you've configured your account, you'll be able to configure target rate sensors.
 These are configured by adding subsequent instances of the integration going through the normal flow, and selecting Target Rate in the provided menu.

 These sensors calculate the lowest continuous or intermittent rates within a 24 hour period and turn on when these periods are active.
 If you are targeting an export meter, then the sensors will calculate the highest continuous or intermittent rates within a 24 hour period and turn on when these periods are active.
+If you are wanting to evaluate on a rolling basis, you might be interested in the rolling target rate sensors

 These sensors can then be used in automations to turn on/off devices that save you (and the planet) energy and money.
 You can go through this flow as many times as you need target rate sensors.